 Bus timetable, weekdays from Civitavecchia to Tarquinia (Italy), in the right hand column.
 Only 2 buses on Sunday.

 Step 6.
 The bus ride takes only about 15 minutes and arrives at the upper bus station in front of the main gate of the historic town.

 Step 7.
 Walk up 5 meters to the Tourist office on the right, then 50 meters up and enter the Etruscan museum on the left hand side.

 Step 8.
-For E 8 you buy a double ticket both for the musem and the necropolis (funerary cave group) out of town, a 15 min walk.
-After the city gate on the upper right hand corner of the map, go almost straight in the 11o clock direction, not left in the 9 o'clock direction.
+For E 8 you buy a double ticket both for the museum and the necropolis (funerary cave group) out of town, a 15 min walk.
+After the city gate on the upper right hand corner of the map, go almost straight in the 11o-clock direction, not left in the 9 o'clock direction.
 Street signs are missing here.
 If ony the Swiss were running Italy.

 The great Etruscan Art Museum in Tarquinia

 WHOPEE.
 Inside a heaven full of halls, chock full of Etruscan art.
 Do not forget to go to the upstairs departments.
 More funerary art.
 Complete burial caves have been rebuilt here.
 Erotic art galore.
 A very old umbrella!
 Red-decorated and black-decorated Greek vases, many VERY good ones.
 We saw labels of various objects lent out to the Metropolitan Museum of Art, NYC.
 This will give you an idea of the exquisite quality here.

 The museum staff once had a hand-out in which numbered list explained what you were looking at.
 Now the hand-outs are gone.
 Nobody takes care of making a few new photocopies.
 This is Italy!